 Since the Greek term naos is used, those who take the Greek literally realize that it is not necessary that it is a “Jewish temple in Israel” that the “man of sin” sits in.
 (The man of sin could possibly sit on something that has been called "Satan's throne" if it is relocated to Jerusalem.)

 While the audience of 2 Thessalonians may have concluded that Paul was referring to the Jewish temple, I simply do not believe that in the Christian church era that “the temple of God” must be expected to be a Jewish temple.
-And there are other physical options (see for example, Church of God on Jerusalem's Western Hill).
+And there are other physical options (see for example, Church of God on Jerusalem's Western Hill) including going into the midst of where some Christians are gathered in the end time.

 Furthermore, because it is commonly believed (Ryrie Study Bible.
 Moody Press, 1985, pp. 1758, 1784, 1811, 1842) that 2 Thessalonians was written (c.
 51 A.D.)
 BEFORE the letters to the Corinthians (c.
 56 & 57 A.D.) and the Ephesians (c.
 61 A.D.), this may possibly be part of why the Apostle Paul specified in his later letters that Christians were the temple of God.